connexcs/docs/docs/anyedge/anyedge.md

 You must set the load balancer's CPS limit.
 You can view both the CPS and the totals for the number of calls that failed because of the CPS breach.

-The CPS limit of the load balancer needs to be set-up.
+The CPS limit of the load balancer needs setting up.
 You can view both the CPS and the totals for the number of calls that failed because of the CPS breach.

 Use the following graphs to view the metrics:

 1. CPS - Calls Per Second
 2. CPS Breach

 ### SIP Packet Validation